Email Syntax Checker (RFC 5322 checker)

 How to use the syntax checker:

-- Just type in or paste the email into the input field below and see the result instantly:
+Just type in or paste the email into the input field below and see the result instantly.

-This tool is checking email syntax according to RFC 5322 standard
+We’re checking email syntax according to RFC 5322 standard

 RFC 5322 is a standard that defines the format of email messages.
 This includes the syntax of email addresses, the structure of the headers, and the types of content that can be included in the body of an email message.
 So whether you use Gmail in your web browser, or maybe you use a desktop application like thunderbird, you can receive and send emails to anybody and all email clients should display the email the same.